greta-dev/greta/tests/testthat/_snaps/calculate.md

       The following object passed to `calculate()` is not a <greta array>:
       "x"
       Perhaps you forgot to explicitly name other arguments?
-      Perhaps you forgot to explicitly name other arguments?

 ---